Susan M. Crawford

-Susan Margaret Crawford (born March 1, 1965) is an American lawyer and jurist from Madison, Wisconsin.
-She is a justice of the Wisconsin Supreme Court, since taking office on August 1, 2025.
-She previously served seven years as a Wisconsin circuit court judge in Dane County (2018-2025).
+Susan Margaret Crawford (born March 1, 1965) is an American attorney and jurist from Madison, Wisconsin.
+She has served on the Wisconsin Supreme Court since 2025.
+She was previously a Wisconsin circuit court judge in Dane County from 2018 to 2026.

-Earlier in her career, she was chief legal counsel to Wisconsin Governor Jim Doyle and served as administrator of the Office of Enforcement and Science in the Wisconsin Department of Natural Resources.
-Before that, she had served as an assistant attorney general in the Iowa Department of Justice and then the Wisconsin Department of Justice; in both roles, she specialized in criminal appeals.
+Earlier in her career, Crawford was chief legal counsel to Wisconsin governor Jim Doyle, and served as administrator of the Office of Enforcement and Science in the Wisconsin Department of Natural Resources.
+Before that, she was an assistant attorney general in the Iowa Department of Justice and then the Wisconsin Department of Justice; in both roles, she specialized in criminal appeals.

-During the 2025 election campaign, she was identified as a liberal candidate and received support from Democratic Party donors.
+During the 2025 election campaign, she was identified as a liberal candidate, and received support from Democratic Party donors.
 In her career as an attorney, she took on cases in support of labor unions, women's rights, voting rights, and public education.

 Early life and education

 Crawford was raised in Chippewa Falls, Wisconsin.
 One of four children, her parents were originally from Monroe, Wisconsin.

 She graduated from Chippewa Falls High School in 1983.
 She went on to attend Lawrence University in Appleton, Wisconsin, where she earned her bachelor's degree in 1987.
 She immediately continued her education at Indiana University, earning her master's degree in 1989.
 A short time later, she entered the University of Iowa College of Law and obtained her J.D. in 1994.
 During her third year of law school, she was editor-in-chief of Transnational Law & Contemporary Problems, a law journal for students at Iowa.